-This unit stresses the need for grade 11 students to analyse different texts critically.
+This unit aims to help students analyse different texts critically.
 Learners need to draw on their previous knowledge of the English language so that they can make sense of how language functions in different contexts.

-Similarly, learners need to make appropriate choices when interpreting meanings or making selections of styles to use in different texts; and finally, not to lose sight of comprehension skills in decoding various texts when reading or listening.
+Similarly, learners need to make appropriate choices when interpreting meanings or making selections of styles to use in the different texts; and finally, not to lose sight of comprehension skills in decoding the various texts when reading or listening.
 Hence, students are expected to apply knowledge of language to make sense of how language functions in different contexts.